dimuthu1982/VehicleSurvey/README.md

 2. Adopt Dependency Injection

 Solution:
-1. The solution uses Java8 to read the survey file and process the data.
+1. Uses Java8, Junit4, Buildr and collector diign patterns with OOP concepts
 2. The file should be located under src\main\resources folder by the name "Vehicle Survey Coding Challenge sample data.txt"